vr-thi/CAVE-Bicyclesim/README.md

 ## Working with the Cave - common guidelines and rules

-- First of all read the CaveWiki and it's quick start guide.
-This guide provides additional informations, which are sometimes generic cave issues and sometimes project specific.
+- First of all read the CaveWiki and it's quick start guide. </br>
+The following guide provides additional informations, which are sometimes generic cave issues and sometimes project specific.

 #### Naming the build folder
 - The BuildFolder (which contains the Builded project) needs to have the same name as your build.exe.
 In this Case the Buildfolder is Called: **"FahrradSim"** and the contained .exe is called **"FahrradSim.exe"**.

 #### dont use void FixedUpdate()
 - The method **FixedUpdate()** is not called by the cave, therefore always use **Update()** even for physics calculations

 #### Add a NetworkIdentity component to Objects if you want to manipulate the physics